Candy-O (song)

-"Candy-O" is a song by the American rock band the Cars, the title track of their 1979 album Candy-O. Written by Ric Ocasek, the song was not based on a real person.
+"Candy-O" is the title-track of the second album by American rock band the Cars (1979).
+Written by Ric Ocasek, the song was not based on a real person.
 The song features a prominent guitar solo by Elliot Easton and lead vocals by bassist Benjamin Orr.

 Though not released as a single, "Candy-O" has since become a fan favorite, being included on multiple compilation albums.
 The song has also been praised by critics for its songwriting and tight performance.

 Background

 "Candy-O" was written by Ric Ocasek and sung by bassist Benjamin Orr.
 According to Ric Ocasek, "Candy-O" was not based on a specific person.
 In a band interview, Ocasek said, "I never knew any one Candy-O," to which Benjamin Orr joked, "[You] never told me about it."
 When asked by Bill Flanagan of Trouser Press magazine if the Candy-O title was a reference to "Ocasek", or "Orr", Ric Ocasek dryly replied, "The O stands for 'obnoxious'."